Chapter 24: Carbonara

 She laughed harder.
 The sound bounced off the tile backsplash and the tall windows and the hardwood and she heard it come back to her changed, and the changed version sounded like a woman she hadn’t been in a long time.
 Maybe hadn’t been ever.
 Maybe was becoming now, in this kitchen, with this man who had said love and then found her pasta without asking.

 Rook appeared in the kitchen doorway.
 Not entering — she never came all the way in.
 She stood at the threshold, gray muzzle tipped slightly left, ears rotating between the two of them like she was tracking the sound.
-Assessing whether laughter was safe.
-Deciding.
+Then she sneezed — sudden, violent, the full-body sneeze of a dog who’d gotten too close to the garlic on the counter.
+She shook her head twice, licked her nose, and sat down as though nothing had happened.

 Maren wiped her eyes with the back of her hand.
 She dropped the other to Rook’s head — the fur coarse and warm under her palm, the skull solid, the gray muzzle tipping up into the touch.
 The cucumber was still sitting on the counter, uncut, surrounded by its six companions.
 Hank’s water was beginning to steam.
 The pancetta was still in its package.
 Nothing was ready and nothing needed to be.